kristyanne/fe-starter/docs/file-appendix.md

 ### .eslintrc

 This is the configuration file for [ESLint](http://eslint.org).
 ESLint is used in the project to lint all the Javascript that is written for the project.
-This file is an extension of the [sindresorhus eslint](https://github.com/sindresorhus/eslint-config-xo) config with some overriding/custom rules for this project.
+This file is an extension of the [airbnb base](https://www.npmjs.com/package/eslint-config-airbnb-base) config with some overriding/custom rules for this project.

 ### .gitignore